MWPainter/Deep-Neuroevolution-With-SharedWeights---Ensembling-A-Better-Solution/README.md

 - In the introduction
     - Look at all the papers about R2R and how people are using it
     - Mention the many uses that it has
+- Net2Net
+    - Requires idempotent activation functions
+        - Because when they deepen they require $\phi(I\phi(x)) = \phi(x)$
+        - This is avoided by building the deepening operation using a residual connection
+    - Requires a forward pass, and complex allocation of variables in batch norm
+        - Equality only holds in eval mode (for batch norm) and only in expectation (because of batch norm)
+        - Scale and shift have to undo the (random) mean and variance of a batch
+    - This all means that we're "exactly" a function preserving transform, whereas Net2Net is just an approxate preserving transform
+        - In practise this will make little to no difference
+- Math
+    - Write up the math about symmetry breaking
+    - Write up the math for guiding the initialization of further parameters
 - Our contributions:
     - A new set of function preserving transforms
         - Deepen works with residual connections, whereas net2deepernet works without residual connections